Administrative Policies and Procedures Manual - Policy 3225: Separation of Employment

 - An employee fails to return to work, within the prescribed time limits, following an authorized leave of absence.

-Employees may elect to retire after meeting the eligibility requirements.
-Employees should give two (2) weeks notice.
+Employees may elect to retire after meeting the eligibility requirements; see UAP 3625 ("Retirement").
+Employees should give, at minimum, four (4) weeks notice.
 The University Division of Human Resources will notify retiring employees of their options with respect to health insurance and other benefits.

 2.3.
 Completion of Term Appointment

-Certain employees are employed at the University under a term appointment agreement.
+Certain employees are employed at the University under a term appointment agreement; see UAP 3200 ("Employee Classification"), Section 4.
 Employees hired for a term appointment will be separated from the University as of the specified date unless the supervisor notifies the employee that the appointment will be extended.

 2.4.
 Expiration of Contract

 Certain administrators, designated by the President, are hired on periodic employment contracts.
-Upon appropriate notification by the supervisor that a contract will not be extended, employees hired under contract will be separated from the University at the end of the contract period.
-Terms, conditions, and notification requirements for employees hired under contract are described in "Contract Employees" Policy 3240, UBP.
+The two (2) week notice provision in Section 2.1 does not apply to contract employees.
+Terms, conditions, and notification requirements for employees hired under contract are described in UAP 3240 ("Contract Employees").

 4. Involuntary Separation